wcm-io-devops/conga/src/site/markdown/general-concepts.md

 * Tenants are independent from roles and role variants from the configuration definition.
 Tenant roles are specific to tenants and allow to express different characteristics of tenants e.g. with or without a specific feature-set.

+### Exporting model data

+By default CONGA exports "model data" for each node to a file "model.yaml".
+This file includes expanded configuration, list of generated files and tenants from the current CONGA run.
+This information can be picked by infrastructure automation tools like Ansible for executing the further development steps.

+Within the CONGA Maven plugin configuration you can disable this export or switch to different plugins if you need the model data in different formats.

 ### Technology stack

 * Implemented in Java 8